Huegoxaga/notes/finance/related-concepts.md

   - The calculation of `POHR` is based on the estimation from previous data, the actual activity is based on the end of period data
 - By the end of the period, adjustment needs to be made when the actual level of activity and actual overhead cost is ready to use
   - The adjustment happens after transaction is completed, that's why revenue is not certain before period ends
-  - When applied overhead is lower than actual overhead, it's called underapplied, adjust it by debiting (increasing) `COGS`
+  - When applied overhead is lower than actual overhead, it's called underapplied, adjust it by debiting (increasing) `COGS`, then crediting the same amount on `Manufacturing Overhead`
-  - When applied overhead is higher than actual overhead, it's called overapplied, adjust it by crediting (reducing) `COGS`
+  - When applied overhead is higher than actual overhead, it's called overapplied, adjust it by crediting (reducing) `COGS`, then debiting the same amount on `Manufacturing Overhead`
   - Adjusting the `COGS` account is the direct method, the proration method split the different into `COGS`, `WIP`, `FG` accounts based on their ending balance of the three accounts
     - Split by the percentage of the end balance of one account out of the sum of the end balance of all three accounts
     - proration method increase all three accounts when underapplied and decrease all three accounts when overapplied